132nd-vWing/ATRM_Brief/Pages/Exredstorm.md

 Friendly forces are enroute to reinforce the FOB and strengthen the defenses.
 Friendlies can either arrive from the NORTH or SOUTH of JTAC WARRIORs location.
 Friendly units are western units.

-#### Enemy situation - Ground
-A enemy mechanized infantry regiment is located at HATTA, and is expected to commence their offensive against friendly lines at JTAC WARRIOR location.
-Enemy units are eastern units.

 #### Enemy situation - Air
 RED FORCE have 3 FW squadrons doing both A-A and A-G missions.
 In addition, RED FORCE have AWACS (E-2) and a couple of tankers (KC-135, KC-135 MPRS and S-3 Viking)